wildstyles/globpay-example/README.md

 - comparing to `mikroorm` they don't have such strong autocomplete
 - check issues on `typeorm`(1,6k) github page and `mikroorm`(50).
 Maintainer of `mikroorm` actively develops his product
 - Community loves it due to reddit :)
+- Very similar to typeorm in term of entity creation
 - now it's matured enought and battle tested.
 So ready for production as well

 Possible downsides: